 - Accept offers of help from family and friends.

 If you do this while breastfeeding or expressing, it will help with milk flow and drainage.
 And the better and more often you drain your breasts, the more milk you’ll make.

 Sometimes GPs prescribe medicines that might help to increase prolactin levels and increase milk supply.
 Speak to your GP for advice.

-If you’re concerned about your baby’s weight gain or you think that extra feeds aren’t helping to build up your supply, talk to your child and family health nurse or GP, or contact a lactation consultant or ABA counsellor.
+If you’re concerned about your baby’s milk intake or you think that extra feeds aren’t helping to increase your supply, talk to your midwife, child and family health nurse or GP, or contact a lactation consultant or ABA counsellor.